- Academics & Programs

 Academic Program Pillars

-The following student learning goals and outcomes are presented within the broad context of and emphasis on an abiding commitment to the information profession and its core values, leadership, global awareness, service, social justice, and an attention to evolving technologies and media.
+The following student learning goals and outcomes are presented within the broad context of and emphasis on an abiding commitment to the information profession and its core values, leadership, global awareness, service, social justice and an attention to evolving technologies and media.

-GSLIS students will:
+SOIS students will:

 - Develop a professional identity, including commitment to core values of LIS.